JunqiZhang0/tfacon/README.md

 tfa_url: "https://dave.corp.redhat.com:443/"
 connector_type: "RPCon"
 ```
-The default name is tfacon.yml, you can't change the name of this for this moment, we will add this feature later
+The default name is tfacon.yml, you can change this by edit this environment variable __TFACON_YAML_PATH__

 #### tfacon.cfg
 This is where you put all the config information for tfacon